fengyuanchen/cropper/README.md

 - Param: "auto" or a positive number ("auto" for free ratio).
 - Use with `$("#target").cropper("setAspectRatio", 1.618)`.

 #### setImgSrc

-- Change the src of the image if need.
+- Change the src of the image and restart the Cropper.
 - Param: a src string.
 - Use with `$("#target").cropper("setImgSrc", "example.jpg")`.

 #### getImgInfo